johnno1962/opaqueify/README.md

 perform benefit to be had through increased use of `some` for procedure arguments as they are generally the bulk of declarations.

-Your milage may very much vary as this is still a change to your code so you will likely have to pick though a handful of errors when you next try to compile but the hope is this package will save you the bulk of the typing necessary to make a conversion.
+Your milage may vary as this is still a change to your source so you will likely have to pick though a handful of errors when you next try to compile but the hope is this package will save you the bulk of the typing necessary to make a conversion.
-You may want to then take the migration to opaque types further.
+You may then want to take the migration to opaque types further.

 ```
 Usage is:
 /path/to/executable </path/to/Package.swift> [/path/to/recent/Xcode.app]
 ```
-This project is very much an experiment on a "best effort" basis but hopefully it should save you some typing.
+This project is an experiment on a "best effort" basis but hopefully it should save you `some` typing.

 The project has been extended to support Xcode .xcproject files instead of just Swift packages.
 Testing with NetNewsWire has